3.6. The \(LU\) decomposition#

 \[\begin{split} \begin{bmatrix} 1 & 2 & 1 \\ 4 & 8 & 6 \\ 2 & 5 & 7 \end{bmatrix} \begin{array}{l} [R_1] \\ {[R_2-4R_1]} \\ {[R_3-2R_1]} \end{array} \quad \sim \quad \begin{bmatrix} 1 & 2 & 1 \\ 0 & 0 & 2 \\ 0 & 1 & 5 \end{bmatrix}. \end{split}\]

-The next step towards an echelon matrix needs a row swap.
+The next logical step towards an echelon matrix would be a row swap.
 But then the lower triangular structure of \(L\) will be broken.
 In Subsection 3.6.2 we will study what we can do in such a situation.

 Here’s one to try for yourself.